Simple Tax Guide for Americans in Switzerland

 For income earned from self-employment

 Income from self-employment is a turnover of your unincorporated business.
-Report it on the Gross Income from Self-employment tab of the Self-employment questionnaire (Supplemental income tab)1.
+Report it on the Gross Income from Self-employment question of the Self-employment Income tab.
+Note that Self-Employment Income tab is not displayed by default.
+To see it, answer Yes to the question Were you self-employed during the tax year (either abroad or in the US)?

 - Each type of income is reported as gross amount, before any deductions allowed in Switzerland (i.e. before contributions to Pillar 1).